 Your answers to those questions should give you an idea of whether you have a problem.
 You should also consider how your behavior affects the people around you.
 You might say that looking at pornography online is harmless, but it could have a negative emotional effect on the people you love.

 Conversely, you may be hurt because your mate is looking at pornography online.
 You have good reason to be upset!
 That sort of behavior is disrespectful to the relationship that the two of you created.
 Talk to your partner.
-Explain that the pornography has to goŚno ifs, ands or buts.
-Dont accept excuses like "Everybody looks at porn" or "Its just the Internet."
+Explain that the pornography has to go—no ifs, ands or buts.
+Don’t accept excuses like “Everybody looks at porn” or “It’s just the Internet.”
 That attitude speaks volumes about the health of your relationship.
-Your partner has to choose whats more important: pornography or the relationship?
+Your partner has to choose what’s more important: pornography or the relationship?

-Online cheating and Cyber Affairs in the News
+Online Infidelity And Cyber Affairs In The News

 Net Ensnares Cheaters in Tangled Web

 Sunday, December 14